The mirror

 Silence.

-As a kid, Sam had never really asked himself what he wanted.
+Back when as a kid, Sam had never really asked himself what he wanted.

 So where did that leave him?